goblivend/Advent-of-code/2023/README.md

 On part 2 I spent nearly 45mins on a forgotten `sort` which lead to Jockers not beeing assigned to the right group....

 Except from that the challenge was nice

+### Day 8

+Today was quite hard and not really in the interesting way...

+For the first part bruteforce was ok and fast enough.

+For the second part, bruteforce was impossible, and actually the only way to solve it was to make assemptions about the input and that was not a nice part...

+Like I can give you inputs that match the requirements in the subject and that would be unsolvable with most solutions created for today...

+Finally, with some help about what assemptions I could do, I managed to have a working solution

+And then I realised from @Sheinxy's answer that some big part of mine (in which there was a bug but I knew it would not matter for this input) was actually a function available in the language...

+So I managed to clean up most of it (the first version is still available as first commit of the day)